Cervical Spine Disorders

 Cervical spondylotic myelopathy results from spinal cord compression due to the narrowing of the spinal canal.
 It may cause either by congenitial conditions or by degenerative changes over time.
 These degenerative changes, also known as “spondylosis” result in the growth of bone spurs, which may compress the spinal cord and show symptoms such as:

-- Loss of fine motors control of hands.
+- Loss of fine motor control of hands.

 - Motor weakness in the upper extremities.

 - Pain in the neck and/or shoulder area.

 Radiculopathy is when a spinal nerve root is irritated and or compressed by a herniated disc, osteophyte (bone spur), or both.
 Symptoms may include one or all of the following: